 For the first issue, two alternatives signaling structure were provided in [3].
 During the offline discussion, the majority (9 out of 12) prefer alt A, i.e. introducing a Satellite reference ID (satelliteRefId) to support a satellite providing both IoT-NTN and NR NTN service case.
 Opponents indicated that for a same satellite, just use the existing satelliteId is sufficient and beneficial for signaling overhead reduction.
 From our point of view, considering the case that a same satellite supporting both IoT-NTN and NR NTN simultaneously, alt A is more cleaner than alt B, using a satellite reference ID to distinguish different NTN service case.
 However, compared to a "CHOICE" signaling structure to include this Satellite reference ID and explicit ephemeris data configuration as the two choices, maybe using a "SEQUENCE" signaling structure (as shown below) is better to apply to the scenario that a same satellite providing both IoT-NTN and NR NTN services.

+NeighSatelliteInfoNR-r19::= SEQUENCE {

+satelliteId-r19 SatelliteId-r18,

+ephemerisInfo-r19 SEQUENCE {

+ephemerisInfoNR-r19 CHOICE {

+stateVectors-r19 EphemerisStateVectors-r17,